 Read the textbook with Amazon Alexa

-Reading a textbook can be exhausting for my eyes.
+Reading a textbook can be exhausting and cause my eyes to start going out of focus.
 Since I purchase my textbooks on Amazon Kindle, many of my textbooks can be read out loud with my Amazon Alexa so that I can be more relaxed and listen to the topic at hand.
 I don’t recommend doing this in bed though, as I discovered my Java textbook could put me to sleep!

 - How Amazon Alexa Can Help You Read

 - How To Request Accessible Textbooks In College

 - How Amazon Alexa Can Help You Sleep

 Other resources for using online homework help in college

 - Looking for math help?
 Read My Favorite Free Math Websites For Low Vision